katiemarshall/katiemarshall/README.md

 Hello, and thanks for stopping by!
 My name is Katie Marshall.
-After earning my Bachelor's of Science in Web Development & Social Platforms this past May from the University of
+After earning my Bachelor's of Science in Web Development & Social Platforms last May from the University of
 Central Florida, I've entered the digital media marketing industry as a Web Designs at Launch That in Orlando, Florida.

 I've also been trying to expand my work into doing freelance web design and development to help businesses do better online.
 Please feel free to scan through my past work